moa-haldorson/moa-haldorson/README.md

 - 🖥️ I'm currently working at Knowit Experience as a Sitevision developer.
 Sitevision is a Swedish web publishing tool (CMS) for creating engaging websites and intranets.

-- 🎮 I enjoy gaming and currently I'm playing: Clair Obscur: Expedition 33
+- 🎮 I enjoy gaming and currently I'm playing: Pokopia

-- 🏃‍♀️ I also like to run and crochet 🧶
+- 🏃‍♀️ I also like running, 🧶 knitting and crocheting

 - 🌱 At the moment I'm learning: React and TypeScript